republik/plattform/packages/styleguide/src/components/Editor/docs/index.md

 A few interesting things here:

 - `props` matches the custom attributes defined in `custom-types.d`.
 Typescript isn't available on runtime, but we need to know which props belong to this element type and which don't, so we can erase the wrong props when needed.
 - `Form` comes up in an overlay when someone doube clicks on the element and allows the write to edit the custom data.
 Parent elements' forms are pulled out and displayed as well.
-- `isMain` means that the `figureImage` node is the significant one in the `figure` construct.
-If it gets deleted by the user, the whole `figure` should be deleted (among others).

 `schema`: